"The Castle"

 3. Use it as location for film shoots.
 This requires a filming permit.

-Residents are opposing the project because the Conditional Use Permit has not been approved yet, and there is still time for our objections to be factored into the County’s decision.
+Residents are opposing the project because the Conditional Use Permit has not been approved yet, and there is still time for our objections to be factored into the County's decision.
 And there are significant objections!

-The County will conduct its own review of the application, but we’re not taking any chances.
-For years, the Castle has been causing disruption to the neighborhood.
-Several formal complaints have been logged with the County, but this application is a major expansion of their commercial operations and we anticipate even worse disruptions if it is approved.
+The County will conduct its own review of the application, but we're not taking any chances.
+For years, the Castle has been causing significant disruption to the neighborhood.
+Several formal complaints have been logged with the County, but this application is a significant expansion of their commercial operations and we anticipate even worse disruptions if it is approved.

 In short, this project is vehemently opposed by residents.
 We are coordinating our response to give us the best possible chance of preserving the peace and safety of our homes.